part-os/core-python/README.md

 ### CAUTION
 Once registered, your custom on_event method will be hit repeatedly until it finishes successfully.
 If your listener is unable to succeed, it means that your program will get 'stuck' on that resource and will never be able to move on to other ones.
+It is the responsibility of the listener subclass to handle exceptions.

 ## Instantiating your listener
 The first time you run the Paperless SDK you will have the option of configuring which resource to set as your baseline.